Unfair dismissal

 Applying for unfair dismissal

-Employees have to apply to the Commission within 21 days of the dismissal taking effect.
+Employees need to apply to the Commission within 21 days of the dismissal taking effect.
 The 21 day period starts the day after the dismissal.

-If you think you have been unfairly dismissed you need to contact the Commission as soon as possible.
+If you think you have been unfairly dismissed, you should contact the Commission as soon as possible.

 - learn more about unfair dismissal